Go coconuts- Yes really!

 Coconut oil also has a bunch of other benefits such as:

 Saturated fat is responsible synthesising cholesterol which is structurally essential for many bodily functions.
 Cholesterol is required to strengthen cell membranes, make hormones such as estrogen and testosterone, produce vitamin D and produce bile acids which help you to digest fat.

 As you can see fat is an important key player in helping you get pregnant.
 So choose the right type, have the right portion size and forget everything you have heard about the “demon fat!”.

-What is your favourite way to cook with coconut oil?
+What is your favorite way to cook with coconut oil?
 Leave it in the comments below!

 Get a Fertility Meal Plan with recipes and more!

 Click here to download one of my most popular resources the Fertility Meal Plan